timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Ring-specific shard label pattern {#lst:drain-label}

-Finally, the sharded controllers need to comply with the handover protocol initiated by the sharder.
+Finally, the sharded controllers must comply with the handover protocol initiated by the sharder.
-When the sharder needs to move an object from an available shard to another shard for rebalancing, it first adds the `drain` label to instruct the currently responsible shard to stop reconciling the object.
+When the sharder needs to move an object from an available shard to another for rebalancing, it first adds the `drain` label to instruct the currently responsible shard to stop reconciling the object.
-The shard needs to acknowledge this operation, as the sharder must prevent concurrent reconciliations of the same object in multiple shards.
+The shard must acknowledge this operation, as the sharder must prevent concurrent reconciliations of the same object in multiple shards.
 The `drain` label's key is specific to the `ClusterRing` and follows the pattern shown in [@lst:drain-label].
-The `drain` label's value is irrelevant, only the presence of the label is relevant.
+The `drain` label's value is irrelevant; only the presence of the label is relevant.

 ```go
 import (